This Slow Cooker Honey Sesame Chicken is a super flavorful crock pot chicken dish that only takes 10 minutes of prep!

 I’ve made this twice now for my family of six, they all love it!!
 I used chicken breast, instead of the thighs, as that is what I always have on hand, but it still turns out great.
 I just cut the chicken up into strips and then added all of the sauce.

 O M G. This recipe is definitely going into my rotation.
 I usually don’t finish my own homemade dinners because they just aren’t that tasty as when someone else cooks for me, lol.
 BUT THIS WAS AWESOME!
 AND SO EASY!
-The bad reviewers…they either unknowingly used bad quality/old ingredients and or thought they followed it exactly, but didn’t.
 There is no way this could not be enjoyed and devoured completely.

 My family and I are enjoying this right now, and it is a HUGE hit!
 Sadly, I decided to skip the scallions and sesame seeds, which I will NOT do the next time.
 I actually used breasts and figured, what the heck, I’ll cook it all day.
 So mine cooked for about 8 hours.
 I can tell you that there will be NONE left.
 Thanks A TON for posting this!

-I loved this – already made it once.
+I loved this recipe – already made it twice.
+Second time I added pineapple chunks to it.
+So good!

 I made this with frozen chicken quarters and it came out perfectly.
 I think that breast don’t have enough moisture in them for the long cooking time.
 A whole chicken would work too.
 I was initially worried about the bones, but the 79 cent price on the quarters convinced me to give it a try.
 Since I didn’t see my honey I used agave nectar in lieu, and I didn’t have crushed red pepper so I used a teaspoon of cayenne.
 Also I put it in for 5 hours.
 There was plenty of moisture when I came home at 4 hours, but I did swap the top and bottom quarters to make sure they all got some marinating.
 My thermometer made it to 180 on all of the chicken quarters.